Fox's Pride Dairy Goats

 Picture

 We believe in giving credit, where credit is due and GCH ++*B Halicienda Frosty Marvin deserves most of the credit for the success of our Nubian herd.
 We have been using Marvin in our herd for 34 years and we have had amazing results with him.
 Our first kids from Marvin were born in 1983, the year the Marvin died.
-Our most recent Marvin kids being born in 2014.
-We are expecting several Marvin granddaughters to be first fresheners in the Spring of 2020 and are very excited to see how these old genetics have combined with our newer ones.
+Our most recent Marvin kids being born in 2023.
 We utilize artificial insemination regularly within our herd to diversify our genetics and use animals in our breeding program from around the country.

 We have been raising all our kids on heat treated colostrum and pasteurized milk since the early 1980's.
-We have tested our herd yearly for CAE for the past 12 years and have 100% CAE free results.
-Therefore we have not had to pasteurize for the past 5 years.
+We have tested our herd yearly for CAE and have 100% CAE free herd results.
 All our babies are brought into the house for up to 48 hours after birth and are bottle fed.
-They are then brought to the barn and bottle fed up to 2 weeks, at that time they are moved to the lamb bar and weaned at 3 months old.
+They are then brought to the barn and bottle fed up to 2 weeks, at that time they are moved to the lamb bar and fed free choice cool milk and yogurt blend.
 The does and kids are inoculated with BO- SE and CD&T.

 Picture